minhlq2311/Core-Network-Programming/Docs.md

 # Raw Socket
-## Definition
+## 1. Introduction
-Raw socket is a low-level socket that allow direct access to lower layer network protocol, like TCP, IP protocol, ...
+Raw socket is a low-level socket that allow direct access to lower-layer network protocol, like TCP, IP protocol, ...
+It enable you to manually craft packets, bypassing the OS's built-in protocol stack.
+This gives developers the ability to manipulate protocol headers, craft custom packets, and access network traffic at a granular level.

+## 2. How Raw Sockets Work
+Raw sockets provide direct access to the network layer (OSI Layer 3) or data link layer (OSI Layer 2) depending on the socket type.
+By doing this, the OS doesn't automatically add protocol headers like TCP, UDP, or IP headers, allowing you to control packet construction.

+The two types of raw sockets are:

+- AF_INET (IP-based): Allows access to raw IP packets.
+- AF_PACKET (Link Layer): Allows access to the entire Ethernet frame, including the data link layer headers (Ethernet, ARP).

+Raw sockets require root or administrator privileges on most systems due to the security implications of sending and receiving crafted packets.

-## Different between raw socket and normal socket
+## 3. Different between raw socket and normal socket

 - Other sockets like stream sockets and data gram sockets receive data from the transport layer that contains no headers but only the payload.
 This means that there is no information about the source IP address and MAC address.
 If applications running on the same machine or on different machines are communicating, then they are only exchanging data.